Brighton: Economy

 In 1985, the Borough Council described three "myths" about Brighton's economy.
 Common beliefs were that most of the working population commuted to London every day; that tourism provided most of Brighton's jobs and income; or that the borough's residents were "composed entirely of wealthy theatricals and retired business people" rather than workers.
 Brighton has been an important centre for commerce and employment since the 18th century.
 It is home to several major companies, some of which employ thousands of people locally; as a retail centre it is of regional importance; creative, digital and new media businesses are increasingly significant; and, although Brighton was never a major industrial centre, its railway works contributed to Britain's rail industry in the 19th and 20th centuries, particularly in the manufacture of steam locomotives.

 Since the amalgamation of Brighton and Hove, economic and retail data has been produced at a citywide level only.
 Examples of statistics include: Brighton and Hove's tourism industry contributes £380m to the economy and employs 20,000 people directly or indirectly; the city has 9,600 registered companies; and a 2001 report identified it as one of five "supercities for the future".
-In the past couple of years tourists to Brighton and Hove have fallen in numbers.
-Over 2016, day visitors to Brighton and Hove dropped by an average of 2,400 per day.
-In August 2017, new figures for the year showed Brighton's tourism had fallen by a further 1 per cent on the previous year.
+Tourist numbers dropped during the Coronavirus pandemic to 9 million from their 2019 peak of 12.4 million, but are gradually increasing, with 11.4 million tourists visiting in 2024.